-Once the DOS Waiver Review Division receives the no-objection statement from your country’s embassy and your documentation and fees from STEP 2, it will begin processing your case.
+Once the DOS Waiver Review Division receives the no-objection statement from your country's embassy and your documentation and fees from STEP 2, it will begin processing your case.
 You can track your case on the DOS website using your application number.
-You may also get DOS requests for additional information consisting of anything it feels it needs to determine your case.
+You might also get DOS requests for additional information consisting of anything it feels it needs to determine your case.

 Approval is not guaranteed.
 The DOS Waiver Review Division looks at whether your reasons given for requesting the waiver outweigh the programmatic and foreign policy considerations of the J-1 exchange visitor program.
 This is the reason that J-1s who received U.S. government funding (such as Fulbright recipients) typically have a tougher time obtaining a waiver.
 Nevertheless, many Fulbrighters have successfully obtained waivers under the no-objection category by combining their request with one in another waiver category.
 If you accepted funding from the U.S. government, you should get help from a knowledgeable immigration lawyer in order to request the J-1 waiver.

 DOS will send its recommendation on whether to approve or deny your case to U.S. Citizenship and Immigration Services (USCIS) and send a copy to you.
 At this point, your role in the process is finished and you do not need to send anything to USCIS.

 The process from start (when DOS receives a complete waiver application file), to finish (when it sends a recommendation to USCIS), ordinarily takes about four to eight weeks.